Protestantism in Costa Rica

 A study made by the University of Costa Rica in 2021 showed that 19% of the population were Evangelical Christians and 1% were Traditional Protestants.

 In Latin America most Protestants are called Evangelicos.
-There are different Protestant denominations that are active there, mostly Evangelical, Pentecostal, Lutheran, Baptist, Church of Jesus Christ of Latter-day Saints, Adventist and the Costa Rican Evangelical Presbyterian Church.
+There are different Protestant denominations that are active there, mostly Evangelical, Pentecostal, Lutheran, Baptist, Adventist and the Costa Rican Evangelical Presbyterian Church.
 The country is also 47% Catholic.